 Announcing Megatron for Training Trillion Parameter Models and NVIDIA Jarvis Availability

 NVIDIA announced Megatron for training giant transformer-based language models and major capabilities in NVIDIA Jarvis for building state-of-the-art interactive conversational AI applications.

 World-Class ASR | Real-Time Machine Translation | Controllable Text-to-Speech

 Watch this demo to see Jarvis’ automatic speech recognition (ASR) accuracy when fine-tuned on medical jargon, real-time neural machine translation from English to Spanish and Japanese, and powerful controllability of neural text-to-speech.

-New pre-trained models, notebooks, and sample applications for conversational AI are all available to try from the NGC catalog.
-You can also find tutorials for building and deploying conversational AI applications at the NVIDIA Developer Blog.
+New pretrained models, notebooks, and sample applications for conversational AI are all available to try from the NGC catalog.
+You can also find tutorials for building and deploying conversational AI applications at the NVIDIA Technical Blog.